akmsft/power-automate/README.md

 # power-automate
-Tips, pre-built solutions, etc. for Power Automate development.
+This repository contains a collection of tips, best-practices, pre-built solutions, etc. for Power Automate development.